david-hill/rhosp15/my-overcloud/roles/README.rst

 * tags: (list) list of tags used by other parts of the deployment process to find the role for a specific type of functionality.
 Currently a role with both 'primary' and 'controller' is used as the primary role for the deployment process.
-If no roles have 'primary' and 'controller', the first role in this file is used as the primary role.
+If no roles have have 'primary' and 'controller', the first role in this file is used as the primary role.
-  The third tag that can be defined here is external_bridge, which is used to define which node must have a bridge created in a multiple-nic network config.

 * description: (string) as few sentences describing the role and information pertaining to the usage of the role.